bc250-collective/bc250_smu_oc/README.md

 ## Undervolting

-I you just want to undervolt without increasing the frequency:
+If you just want to undervolt without increasing the frequency:
 <pre>bc250-detect --frequency 3500 --vid 1000 --keep</pre>

 The stock core voltage at 3.5 GHz is around 1180 mV.